 The major benefit of waterproof trail shoes is that they stop the water from getting into your shoe along with stones and debris when making your way through puddles on the trails.
 The converse of this is that they also stop the water from getting out.
 The ventilation is also less than a normal traIl shoe meaning your feet can get terribly hot.
 They are not the kind of shoes you want on a really hot day.

 The type of cushioning and support you require will depend on the type of terrain that you are running on.
 Some might say that the less impactful running on trails means you don’t require as much cushioning as on the road, however, let’s not forget that some off-road terrain can be very challenging and unforgiving.
 A light trail with sand, mud and soft tracks won’t require as much cushioning as hard, rocky mountainous trails.

 Mud is a natural cushion so if you are running in muddy conditions, you won’t need as much cushioning from your shoe.
 If you spend a lot of time running in rocky mountains, you’re going to want something that offers more support.
 Hard summer trails can also be harsher on the feet and if you are running longer, your feet and joints will thank you for a more comfortable and cushioned trail running shoe.

 When it comes to support, make sure that the shoe is comfortable – that it doesn’t sit too high up on the ankle bone.
 The cradle of some shoes can become very stiff and unforgiving once a shoe gets wet and hardens.
 A softer upper may be better.

 A shoe like the Hoka Speedgoat 5 offers a great cushioned ride

 Finally, a word to the wise.
-While we spend our time choosing the pretty colours for road running, don’t waste your time, or money, when it comes to trail running.
+While we spend our time choosing pretty colors for road running, don’t waste your time, or money, when it comes to trail running.
 They will get dirty!
-Accept that whatever colour you choose, you are going to see them mostly covered in mud!
+Accept that whatever color you choose, you are going to see them mostly covered in mud!